girishjjain/DevResx/scala.md

 ### In Scala
-* Semicolon are optional
+* semicolon are optional
-* Depending on the context, the dot operator (.) is optional as well, and so are the parentheses.
+* depending on the context, the dot operator (.) is optional as well, and so are the parentheses.
 Thus, instead of writing s1.equals(s2);, we can write s1 equals s2
+* You can drop both the dot and the parentheses if a method takes either zero or one parameter.
+If a method takes more than one parameter, you must use the parentheses, but the dot is still optional.
-* What we treat as primitives in Java are objects in Scala
+* primitives in Java are objects in Scala
 * if statement yields a value
-* there is no explicit return, the last expression becomes return value
+* there is no need for explicit return (it's optional), the last expression becomes return value

-* if a method does not take any parameters and cause side effects then parenthesis after method name can be ommitted
+### Variable arguments
+* To indicate that a parameter can take variable number of arguments, use an asterisk after the last parameter's type.
+* To pass an array to a method that takes variable number of parameters, you can use array explode notation (_*), for e.g. max(numbers: _*)

 ### Strings